DPDK/dpdk/doc/guides/prog_guide/multi_proc_support.rst

 .. _pg_figure_16:

 **Figure 16.
-Memory Sharing in the Intel® DPDK Multi-process Sample Application**
+Memory Sharing in the DPDK Multi-process Sample Application**

 .. image42_png has been replaced

 |multi_process_memory|

-The EAL also supports an auto-detection mode (set by EAL --proc-type=auto flag ), whereby an Intel® DPDK process is started as a secondary instance if a primary instance is already running.
+The EAL also supports an auto-detection mode (set by EAL --proc-type=auto flag ), whereby an DPDK process is started as a secondary instance if a primary instance is already running.

 Deployment Models
 -----------------